justinwoo/easy-purescript-nix/README.md

 See the blog post about this here: https://qiita.com/kimagure/items/de2a4ff45dd8fe8be4b1

+## Warning

+I (Justin) do not use NixOS, so these builds may require extra patching for consumption from NixOS.

 ## Potential questions

 ### Porco zio, I love this.
 How do I install to my system from here?